-Internet security suites include the three essential software components -- antivirus, anti-spyware and firewall -- along with optional features, such as a spam filter and parental controls.
+The best Internet security software typically includes three essential components -- antivirus, anti-spyware and a firewall -- along with optional features, such as a spam filter and parental controls.
 Some companies bundle additional components as well, including identity theft prevention, anti-phishing software and online backup.
-Smartphones are increasingly vulnerable to malware; we cover both PC and Android security software in this report (and some double-duty products that cover both).
+Smartphones are increasingly vulnerable to malware too, and we cover both PC and smartphone Internet security software in this report, as well as some double-duty products that protect both PCs and mobile devices.

 In naming the best Internet security suites, we look first to performance, but also ease of use and features.
-Of course, the most important feature of an Internet security suite is its antivirus protection (and if that's all you are interested in, we review stand-alone antivirus software programs in their own report).
+Of course, the most important feature of any Internet security software is its antivirus protection (and if that's all you are interested in, we review stand-alone antivirus software programs in their own report).

 Among all-in-one security suites, we see terrific feedback for Bitdefender Total Security 2015 (Est. $60 for 3 PCs).
 It scores well in testing and earns raves from professional reviewers including Editors' Choice selections at PCMag.com and Tom's Guide.
 User reviews are more mixed, but that's not an unusual situation with most Internet security software, especially commercial suites.
 Bitdefender earns top scores in most independent lab tests, including a 100 percent detection rate against both new and established malware by AV-Test.org.